 })

-I find it hard to do test first with UI components because I’m always in such a rush to see what the UI will look like.
-But test last is better than no test, so let’s test now.
+I find it hard to do test-first with UI components because I’m always in such a rush to see what the UI will look like.
+But test-last is better than no test, so let’s test now.

 Jest is a unit testing library for Javascript and Enzyme provides an adapter that lets you interact with React components from your test code.
 We’ll install them using the Yarn package manager.

-yarn add -dev jest
+yarn add --dev jest

-yarn add -dev enzyme enzyme-adapter-react-16
+yarn add --dev enzyme

 Let’s create a test for our Application component.